Workers’ compensation litigation is not known for being an expedient process.

 While workers’ compensation laws exist to provide injured employees with the financial protection and benefits they so desperately need following a workplace injury, the actual process of obtaining those benefits can be quite long.

-Roughly 90% of workers’ compensation claims (regardless of case strength) result in an extensive litigation process, which in extreme circumstances, can last upwards of two years to three years.
+Roughly 90% of workers’ compensation claims (regardless of case strength) result in an extensive litigation process.
+In extreme circumstances, workers’ compensation cases can last upwards of two years to three years.

-Because workers’ compensation insurance providers bear the responsibility of distributing workers’ comp benefits to claimants, they have an incentive to dispute claims by any means possible.
+Because workers’ compensation insurance companies bear the responsibility of distributing workers’ comp benefits to claimants, they have an incentive to dispute claims by any means possible.

-While attorneys negotiate with insurance providers, claimants are often unable to earn supplemental income, pay off their ever-increasing bills and run out of cash and savings to meet their basic needs like food and housing.
+While attorneys negotiate with insurance providers, claimants are often unable to earn supplemental income, pay off their ever-increasing bills for medical treatment and run out of cash and savings to meet their basic living expenses like food and housing.